SUSE/open-build-service-connector/README.md

 Please also be sure to checkout the issue tracker!

+## Reporting Bugs

+If you encounter a bug, please execute the command `Open Error Reporting Page` and include the information presented in the opened document.

 ## Credits

 - [@hellcp](https://github.com/Hellcp) for the icon used in the Activity Bar